Person of interest sought in deaths of 2 in central Oklahoma

 STROUD, Okla.
 (AP) - Authorities say they are looking for a person of interest in the slayings of two people in central Oklahoma.

-The bodies were discovered Tuesday morning when law enforcement was called to a residence following a disturbance in Stroud, about 52 miles northeast of Oklahoma City.
-The victims have not been identified and investigators have not said how they were killed.
+The Oklahoma State Bureau of Investigation says police officers discovered the bodies of 65-year-old Mark Pittman and 63-year-old Pauletta Pittman about 9:30 a.m.
+Tuesday in their home in Stroud, about 52 miles (84 kilometers) northeast of Oklahoma City.
+Authorities have not said how they were killed.

-Oklahoma State Bureau of Investigation spokeswoman Brook Arbeitman says a person of interest is being sought for questioning in the case.
-Arbeitman says OSBI detectives are assisting in the investigation at the request of the Stroud Police Department.
+OSBI investigators say they are looking for a person of interest who was living in the home at the time the couple was murdered.
+Law enforcement authorities say they have been unable to reach him and that he may be driving Pauletta Pittman’s car, which is missing.

-Other details about the case, including the person of interest’s relationship to the victims, have not been disclosed.
+The OSBI says a cause of death has not yet been determined by the state Medical Examiner’s Office.

 Copyright © 2019 The Washington Times, LLC.